bluerobotics/BlueRobotics_MS5837_Library/README.md

  */
 void setFluidDensity(float density);

+/** Oversampling setting.
+This enables user to select the sampling rate */ void setOverSampling(int oversampling);

 /** The read from I2C takes up for 40 ms, so use sparingly is possible.
  */
 void read();